MigMike/ElectronicProjects/project 005 .md

-# Proteus Simulation: Arduino Stepper Control
+# Proteus Circuit Simulations

 ## Why Proteus

-- An easy to use interface with real-time microcontroller simulation.
+- Proteus is a design suite with a couple of powerful features set to enable the rapid design, test and layout of PCBs for both educational and professional needs.
-- Supports  both analog and dialog components as it enable firmware testing on microcontrollers (Arduino or PIC)
+- Supports both analog and digital components.
+This enables firmware testing on microcontrollers such as Arduino,PICs, and more.

 ## Installation of proteus

-Step 1: Download Proteus zip. file
+Step 1: Download Proteus
-- Visit the official website (Labcenter Electronics)
+- Visit the official website [(Labcenter Electronics)](https://www.labcenter.com/)
-- Click on Download.
+- Proteus Design Suite has the following components
+  - Proteus PCB design - provides schematic capture and PCB layout.
+  - Proteus Circuit Simulation - Incorporates SPICE simulation and fast microcontroller simulation.
+With it you can simulate your electronic circuit before prototyping.
+  - Proteus IoT Builder - Has a visual designer and Proteus VSM for Arduino and Pi products
-- Choose the free proteus Demonstration Version or the Paid version if have License.
+- Click on either of the three options and select either a free trial or the paid license version dependending on your needs.

 Step 2: Installing
 - Open the downloaded setup file (.exe).